read more

 Der Namibia-Unterstützungsverein bedankt sich bei allen Personen, die besonders für die durch den strengen Lockdown in große Armut und Hunger geratenen Personen gespendet haben.
 Wir versuchen mit den Geldern die entstandene Corona-Folgen in Okombahe und in Omaruru etwas zu lindern. Über die Entfernung ist das nicht so einfach.
 Da die Not so groß ist und wir nicht wieder einen Polizeieinsatz hervorrufen wollen, arbeiten wir zurzeit mit vielen unterschiedlichen Gruppen in den Orten zusammen, die dann gemeinsam wis-sen, welche Personen es am Nötigsten haben.
 Wenn die Verantwortung der Verteilung der Lebensmittel auf mehrere Schultern verteilt ist, wird hoffentlich wirklich den Ärmsten ent-sprechend geholfen.
 Die gemeinsamen Absprachen darüber nehmen aber auch mehr Zeit und Überlegungen in Anspruch. zurück

 The pastor and his wife distributed these packages to the 35 needy households.
-What he had not foreseen, however, was the need of the many other households that were not taken into account.
-When they heard about the aid campaign, they came to the parish office to get something too.
-The rush was so great that they didn't know what else to do in the evening and only with the help of the police could these hungry people be sent home.
+What he hadn't anticipated, however, was the plight of the many other households that were now ignored.
+When they heard about the relief effort, they came to the rectory to get some as well.
+The rush was apparently so great that they had no other choice that evening, and only with the help of the police could they send these hungry people home.

-When I hear that and know how well many of us are doing, it really affects me.
+When I hear that and know how well many of us are doing, it really upsets me.

-There are certainly similar situations in aid operations in many countries in the global south.
+Similar situations certainly exist in aid efforts in many countries in the global South.
 Many small aid organizations are trying to alleviate the greatest hardship in the affected countries.
-However, employment and income structures that are disrupted as a result of the pandemic must be restored by the individual states themselves.
-I only hope that the wealthy states support these efforts with their laws and measures.
+However, employment and income structures disrupted as a result of the pandemic must be restored by the individual states themselves.
+I only hope that wealthy countries support these efforts with their laws and measures.
 Concepts such as fair trade products or the opening of trade restrictions are available.
 But we must also implement them! back

 Fortsetzung von Aktuelle Notizen 26.
 April 2020